-On February 19, 2013, the Company closed a private offering of \$100,000,000 in aggregate principal amount of 5.50% unsecured convertible senior notes due 2018 (the "Convertible Notes").
-The initial purchasers of the Convertible Notes fully exercised their overallotment option and purchased an additional \$15,000,000 in aggregate principal amount of the Convertible Notes.
+On February 19, 2013 we closed a private offering of \$100 million in aggregate principal amount of 5.50% unsecured convertible senior notes due 2018 (the "Convertible Notes").
+The initial purchasers of the Convertible Notes fully exercised their overallotment option and purchased an additional \$15 million in aggregate principal amount of the Convertible Notes.
 The closing of the overallotment option took place on March 4, 2013.
-With the exercise of the overallotment option, a total of \$115,000,000 in aggregate principal amount of the Convertible Notes was sold.
-Net proceeds to the Company from the offering, including the exercise of the overallotment option, were approximately \$111,300,000.
-The Convertible Notes were only offered to qualified institutional buyers as defined in the Securities Act of 1933, as amended (the "Securities Act") pursuant to Rule 144A under the Securities Act.
+With the exercise of the overallotment option, a total of \$115 million in aggregate principal amount of the Convertible Notes have been sold.
+Our net proceeds from the offering, including the exercise of the overallotment option, were approximately \$111.3 million.
+The Convertible Notes were only offered to qualified institutional buyers as defined in the Securities Act of 1933 (the "Securities Act") pursuant to Rule 144A under the Securities Act.

 The Convertible Notes are unsecured and bear interest at a rate of 5.50% per year, payable semi-annually in arrears.
-In certain circumstances and during certain periods, the Convertible Notes are convertible into cash, shares of the Company's common stock or a combination of cash and shares of common stock, at the Company's election, at an initial conversion rate of 86.0585 shares of common stock per \$1,000 principal amount of the Convertible Notes, which is equivalent to an initial conversion price of approximately \$11.62 per share of the Company's common stock, subject to defined anti-dilution adjustments.
-The Company does not have the right to redeem the Convertible Notes prior to maturity.
+In certain circumstances and during certain periods, the Convertible Notes are convertible into cash, shares of our common stock or a combination of cash and shares of our common stock, at our election, at an initial conversion rate of 86.0585 shares of common stock per \$1,000 principal amount of the Convertible Notes, which is equivalent to an initial conversion price of approximately \$11.62 per share of our common stock, subject to defined anti-dilution adjustments.
+We do not have the right to redeem the Convertible Notes prior to maturity.
 The Convertible Notes mature on February 15, 2018, unless repurchased or converted in accordance with their terms prior to such date.